 “I grew up thinking that appearance was the most important thing.
 That’s kind of sad because it got me in trouble.
 I was trying so hard to keep up, and I actually made things worse,” Cox said in her interview.

-Plastic surgeons encouraged her to get more work done at every consultation
+Doctors encouraged her to get more work done at every consultation

 It wasn’t just the movie industry and media that put pressure on the actress to maintain her youthful looks.
-Cox spoke of plastic surgeons encouraging her to go one step further at every consultation.
+Cox spoke of plastic doctors encouraging her to go one step further at every consultation.

 “[W]hat would end up happening is that you go to a doctor who would say, ‘You look great, but what would help is a little injection here or filler there.’
 So, you walk out and you don’t look so bad and you think, no one noticed—it’s good.
 Then somebody tells you about another doctor: ‘This person’s amazing.
 They do this person who looks so natural.’
 You meet them and they say, ‘You should just do this.’
 The next thing you know, you’re layered and layered and layered.
 You have no idea because it’s gradual until you go, ‘Oh shit, this doesn’t look right.’
 And it’s worse in pictures than in real life,” she told New Beauty.